 The Annual Chinese Spring Festival celebration was held at UH Hilo on Jan.
 23, the second day of the Lunar New Year.

 UH Hilo’s Annual Chinese Spring Festival celebration was headed by Jiren Feng (third from left), associate professor of Chinese studies and program coordinator of the Chinese studies certificate program, and students who planned, set up, and hosted the activities.
 Jan.
 23, 2023, Mookini Library lānai.
-(Courtesy photos, click to enlarge)
+(Photos: Courtesy of the Certificate in Chinese Studies program/UH Hilo)

 Making lanterns at the Center for Global Education and Exchange table.